BobF-Hogar/hogar-next/src/connection/common/api_info.md

 # API Info

-The `api_info.js` file is not included in the repository due to including sensitive information.
+The `api_info.ts` file is not included in the repository due to including sensitive information.

 This file needs to export two functions:
 1. `getApiKey` which returns the relevant key.